Consolidated Fuel Company

 The development of the mine of Consolidated Fuel was progressing well, with the rails for the mine trackage having been delivered.
 The destination for the Southern Utah Railroad beyond those first southern seven miles from the mine are as yet unknown.
 (Eastern Utah Advocate, November 26, 1908)

-In December 1908, the three largest entries for coal lands, up to that time, were made at the U. S. Land Office by Charles Croft, John Heiner, Arthur Tribe, and Charles Heiner, all at Miller Creek.
+The three largest entries for coal lands, up to that time, were made at the U. S. Land Office by Charles Croft, John Heiner, Arthur Tribe, and Charles Heiner, all at Miller Creek.
 (Coal Index: Eastern Utah Advocate, December 10, 1908, p.
 1)

-On June 19, 1909 the Consolidated Fuel Company purchased an "improved electric stationary " Box Car Loader with a 50 H.P.
+The Consolidated Fuel Company purchased an "improved electric stationary " Box Car Loader with a 50 H.P.
 440 volts, 60 cycle motor from the Ottumwa Box Car Loader Company of Ottumwa, Iowa.
 The purchase price was $2,750.00 and the loader was to be delivered on or before September 1, 1909.
 The Loader company agreed to furnish a competent mechanic, at the coal company's expense, to oversee the installation of the loader.
 The coal company was to furnish the foundation, steam and electrical connections and any changes to the tracks, chutes, and tipple necessary for the satisfactory operation of the loader.
 (Carbon County Miscellaneous Records Book 3-B, p.
 65)

-On November 30, 1909 the Southern Utah Railroad purchased the entire flow of Miller Creek from William H. Sweet, secretary of the company.
+The Southern Utah Railroad purchased the entire flow of Miller Creek from William H. Sweet, secretary of the company.
 (Carbon County Miscellaneous Records Book 3-B, p.
 59)

 Construction and finishing work on the new railroad continued during November and December 1909.
 (Eastern Utah Advocate, January 13, 1910, "First coal out of Hiawatha")